JustinHuang05/OpenMetabolics/open_metabolics_app/terraform/README.md

    - The DynamoDB table that will be created
    - The Lambda function and its configuration
    - The API Gateway setup
+   - The ECR repository and Docker image build/push automation
    - IAM roles and policies

 5. **Apply the Changes**